cskoglun/diffsync_phpipam_networkanalytics/README.md

 # DiffSync between PHPIPAM and Cisco Network Analytics
 This repository provides a minimum viable soluition on how you can demonstrate the value of DiffSync.
+DiffSync is a utility library that can be used to compare and synchronize different datasets.
+For example, it can be used to compare a list of devices from 2 inventory systems and, if required, synchronize them in either direction.

 Documentation on DiffSync you find [here](https://diffsync.readthedocs.io/en/latest/)

+In this example, we use DiffSync in order to investigare if the Host Pools in Cisco Network Analytics are updated with the subnets that are registered in the ipam system PHPIPAM.

 ## Requirements
 - Python installed in your environment